- Animals: bovine, goats, sheep

 - Pest Management: biological control, weed ecology

 Attendees of the 2007 Western SARE sub-regional conference in Hawaii identified reduction of imported farm inputs as the leading type of research and education necessary to help economically sustain farming and the environment over the next 10 years.
-Costs of farm inputs, such as herbicides, in Hawaii and the Pacific Basin are high owing to great transportation distances on top of application costs.
-Incorporating different types of livestock in a grazing system to exploit inherent differences in foraging behavior has had dramatic success in replacing herbicides for managing certain weeds.
-Despite these successes, some plants remain problematic as livestock avoid them altogether or do not eat enough of them to check their increase in the pasture.
-The next step in grazing management for weed control in the tropics is to realize the idea that grazing animals can eat certain weeds if they learn how.
-The purpose of this university-ranch collaborative proof-of-concept demonstration project was to evaluate a North American developed approach to train livestock to eat pasture weeds in a tropical environment.
+Costs of farm inputs such as herbicides in Hawaii and the Pacific Basin are high owing to great transportation distances.
+Incorporating different types of livestock in a grazing system to exploit inherent differences in their foraging behavior has had dramatic success in replacing herbicides for managing certain weeds.
+Despite these successes, some plants containing high secondary compounds remain problematic as livestock avoid them altogether or do not eat enough of them to check their increase in the pasture.
+The next step in grazing management for weed control in the tropics is to realize the idea that grazing animals can consume certain weeds if they learn how and get the right tools to cope with plant chemistry.

-2) Livestock offered a free choice diet supplement will be able to eat weeds with high levels of secondary compounds.
+2) Livestock offered a free-choice diet supplement of tannins, terpenes, protein and energy will be able to consume weeds with high levels of secondary compounds.

 3) Targeted weed populations will decrease with increasing grazing pressure from trained livestock.